AndersDJohnson/mongoQuery.js/README.md

     * $pullAll
     * $rename
     * $bit

-* Implement localStorage as a store / persistence option
+* Implement plugins / wrappers for data persistence with query support
+    * using client-side storage via HTML5 localStorage

-* Add functionality to push queries to server over:
+* Add functionality to proxy queries to mongodb or other database servers:
-    * AJAX
+    * using AJAX
-    * WebSockets
+    * using WebSockets
+    * using URL parameters (serialization vs. translation?)

 License
 =======